Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 When you ask someone to guarantee your loan, you are asking them to take on your debt if you default on your loan.
 If you agree to be a guarantor on someone’s loan, you become legally responsible for the debt if they become unable/unwilling to manage their repayments.

 If you are a guarantor and you apply for further credit of your own, you will need to list the guarantee on your application.
-You may also have to put up an asset to guarantee a person’s loan, such as equity in your home or a car, and you may no longer able to use that asset as collateral for your own credit needs.
+You may also have to put up an asset to guarantee a person’s loan, such as equity in your home or a car.
+Until the loan is paid off, you may no longer able to use that asset as collateral for your own credit needs.

 - Secured loans.
 If you are looking to buy a car or you, or your guarantor, have an asset to use as collateral, a secured personal loan is an option for you.
 These loans come with more competitive interest rates because they are less of a risk to the lender.
 Keep in mind the additional risk the guarantor takes on if it is them offering up the asset as collateral.

-More flexibility is on offer with an unsecured personal loan, and it does not require an from you or your guarantor.
-Variable or fixed rates are usually available for periods between six months and seven years.
+- Unsecured loans.
+More flexibility is on offer with an unsecured personal loan, and it does not require an asset to be declared from you or your guarantor.

 How much can I borrow with a guarantor loan?

-The amount you can borrow depends on some different variables:
+The amount you can borrow with a guarantor loan depends on some different variables:

 - What do you want to finance?
-If you are looking to purchase an asset such as a car lenders may restrict you to borrowing the value of the vehicle.
-If you’re borrowing to take a holiday, or something similar, lenders may not approve you for as high a loan amount, as the loan is more of a risk to them.
+If you are looking to purchase an asset such as a car, lenders may restrict you to borrowing the value of the vehicle.
+If you’re borrowing to take a holiday, or something similar, lenders may not approve you for the amount you request, as the loan is more of a risk to them.

 - What financial situation are you and your guarantor in?
 Your income, credit history and employment situation will help lenders determine your capacity to manage your repayments and their own risk of taking you on as a borrower.
-Similarly, your guarantor’s financial circumstances play a part in this risk level if you are unable to repay your loan and they become responsible for the repayments.
-The higher your determined risk, the lower a loan amount you are likely to be approved for.
+Similarly, your guarantor’s financial circumstances play a part in this risk level – if you are unable to repay your loan and they become responsible for the repayments.
+The higher your determined risk, you are likely to be approved for a lower loan amount.

 - What lender are you applying with?
 Lenders have varying eligibility criteria, personal loan products and loan amounts available.
 Opt for a lender that offers you the loan amount you are looking for to ensure you have a better chance of being approved for the loan you need.